 “Photobombing from 1914,” Bang says.

-The handwritten notes on each of the pictures play a similar role to comments on Facebook photos, tongue-in-cheek inside jokes and comments that add a more personal touch.
+The handwritten notes on each of the pictures play a similar role to comments on Facebook photos: tongue-in-cheek inside jokes and comments that add a more personal touch.

 Bang finds another precursor to modern social media in the magazines of the early 20th century.
 She uses two hands to gently lift the page of an edition of Anniversary Comfort, a family magazine printed in Augusta, Maine in 1910.
-The cover boasts that the magazine reached 1.25 million homes, although Bang says it’s hard to tell if that was truly the case.
+The cover boasts that the magazine reached 1.25 million homes; although, Bang says it’s hard to tell if that was truly the case.

 “This was like their internet,” she says, pointing to a write-in column for women.
-In columns like this, women shared ideas and information with peers, trading anything from advice on raising chickens to recipes.
+In columns like this, women shared ideas and information with peers, trading anything from recipes to advice on raising chickens.

 One issue of a contemporary magazine ran a list of recipes including both bananas and bacon, much like lists today on websites like Buzzfeed.
 Bang sees it as another link from the past reaching into the present.